Frequently Asked Questions -

 How do I apply for a Direct Loan?

 Students must first complete the FAFSA.
-After the FAFSA is processed, CMU will review the results and inform students of loan eligibility by sending a Financial Aid Eligibility Notice.
+After the FAFSA is processed, CMU will review the results and inform students of loan eligibility by sending an email notification with instructions on how to accept/decline financial aid.
 Returning students can review their results on myCMU.
-All students must apply for Federal Direct loans by completing Entrance Counseling, a Master Promissory Note, and a Student Loan Data Sheet.
+All students must apply for Federal Direct loans by completing Entrance Counseling and a Master Promissory Note.
 Entrance Counseling will review basic facts about loans, managing education expenses, and rights and responsibilities as a student loan borrower.
-The Student Loan Data Sheet indicates how much available loan funds a student wants to borrow.
 If a student has already completed a Master Promissory Note or Entrance Counseling at another institution, and they are not expired, the student does not need to complete them again for CMU.

 How much can I borrow?